haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 Looking at the `z-Score` section, the DisVis output does highlight some restraints as likely false positives.
 Remember however that we have full trust in our cross-links.
 So we don't expect any false positives.
-Look now at the pictures visualising the accessible space is the `Accessible Interaction Space` section.
+Look now at the pictures visualising the accessible space in the `Accessible Interaction Space` section.
 Change the value of the slider `Current Level (N)`.
 Changing its value changes the displayed accessible space, showing the space consistent with N cross-links.

 <a class="prompt prompt-question"> <b>Q4:</b> Do you observe a continuous density?</a>